noblesamurai/swiftest/README.md

       include SwiftestEnvironment

       def environment_initialize
-        super
+        init_screens
         switch_screen MainMenuScreen
       end
     end

 ### screens

 A **screen** is the main helper in _swiftest_.
-Using `SwiftestScreen.describe_screen`, you tell _swiftest_ what objects are available on that screen, and where to find them:
+Using `SwiftestScreen.describe_screen`, you tell _swiftest_ what objects are available on that screen, where to find them, and how to know if that screen is really the one that's being shown:

     MainMenuScreen = SwiftestScreen.describe_screen("the main menu") do
-      text_field :new_project_name, "#new_project input[name='name']"
+      text_field :message, "#message input[name='destination']"
-      button :new_project_create, "#new_project button" {|button| button.text == "Create"}
+      button :show_message, "#message button" {|button| button.text == "Show"}

-      button :load_project, "#load_project button"

       check_box :show_at_startup, "input#startup-show"

+      current_when do
+        top.jQuery("#mainmenu").is(":visible")
       end
+    end

-Screens' benefit are derived from the DRY principle - if you're only describing the location of any given element in one place, then later when it changes, your tests are all fixed with a single change - instead of changing every test.
+Screens' benefits are derived from the DRY principle - if you're only describing the location of any given element in one place, then later when it changes, your tests are all fixed with a single change - instead of changing every test.

-Internally, their elements are selected using jQuery selectors and arbitrary code disambiguators - helpful if a regular selector cannot give you the granularity you need (above, we're finding a button based on its actual textual content, as in `<button>Create</button>`).
-Here's how we use the code:
+Internally, their elements are selected using jQuery selectors and arbitrary code disambiguators - helpful if a regular selector cannot give you the granularity you need (above, we're finding a button based on its actual textual content, as in `<button>Show</button>`).
+Here's how we use the code to do an RSpec-like test:

     class << self
       include MyEnvironment